-We're a busy place but rever too husy to help you had an event.
-Our data to search for future events by nearso of the events downing during a specific thms range.
+We're a busy place but never too busy to help you find an event.
+Disconney to help you find an events by name or for avents occurring during a sovietic time range.

 The mission of the San Diego Convention Center Corporation is to generate significant economic benefits for the greater San Diego region by hosting international and national conventions and trade shows in our world-class facility.
 Since opening in 1989, the Convention Center has contributed over \$18 billion to the regional economy making it one of San Diego's most important economic engines.